On this page:

 This program is accredited by Technology Accreditation Canada (TAC).

-After successfully completing this program, graduates will receive a SAIT diploma in Chemical Engineering Technology.
+After successfully completing this program, you'll receive a SAIT Chemical Engineering Technology diploma.

 Careers and opportunities